 From which Canaanite

-That smell was coming from?
+That scent was coming from?

 مولانا جلال الدين بلخي رومي

-You're also the pride of Egypt
+You are also the pride of Egypt

 Just like Joseph, interpret our dreams.